 If there are no morning meetings, I stumble into work around 10 or 10:30 am.
 I grab a cup of coffee or tea and boot up my computer as I attempt to mentally boot up myself.
 Mornings are usually spent checking and responding to emails (I’m slightly obsessive about maintaining a tidy inbox), and outlining what today’s goals are and what steps I need to take to achieve them.
 By now it’s time for lunch, which I eat with my coworkers, without fail, at noon every day.

 After lunch I grab my second caffeinated beverage of the day and hunker down for some deep focus work, assuming I have no meetings (which thankfully, isn’t often).
 This could mean anything from gathering inspiration for mood boards, sketching, setting up a photo shoot, finalizing an illustration… you name it!
-I take an afternoon snack break (you can tell I hold food time very dear), after which I wrap up whatever it is I’m working on and try to console myself with the fact that I can’t finish everything and some things are OK to leave to tomorrow.
+I take an afternoon snack break (you can tell I hold food time very dear), after which I wrap up whatever it is I’m working on.
+I try to console myself with the fact that I can’t finish everything and some things are OK to leave to tomorrow.

 What skills/technologies help you succeed?